Houston Uninsured/Underinsured Accident Lawyers

 - We are genuinely compassionate and caring people.

-Do You Have UM/UIM Coverage?
+- How Do You Know If You Have UM/UIM Coverage?

 Most auto insurance companies will offer to sell you UM/UIM coverage when you first purchase your insurance policy.
 As any car accident attorney will tell you, UM/UIM insurance is always something you should add to your policy if you can afford it.
 After a crash, your own UM/UIM policy will provide any damages not provided elsewhere – i.e. not paid by the liable driver’s insurance company – up to your policy cap.